larrydiamond/typescriptcollectionsframework/README.md

 My hope is to get these classes available via NPM and include such classes as HashMap, SkipListMap, ArrayList, and other commonly used classes.

+ArrayList is live and available today.
+TreeMap and TreeSet will be available soon.
+PriorityQueue will also be available soon.
+HashMap and SkipListMap are next.

 My stretch goal if I can encourage you to help me (please!) is to add MultiMap and other collections classes that I've used from other places such as Apache Commons and Guava.

 **Please** volunteer to contribute.
 All contributors will be listed here and I will of course help you to become recognized as a TypeScript expert so it helps your career  :)